 Remember your past mistakes – I did a blunder in 2008 when WaMu (Washington Mutual Bank) was in free fall, I was buying stocks, too big to fail, isn’t it?
 Well, it failed and so was my hard-earned money.

 Remember your mistakes, read stories about stock market blunders.
-Go no further than recent JP Morgan fiasco, with $2B loss, the story should be everywhere.
+Go no further than the recent JP Morgan fiasco, with a $2B loss, the story should be everywhere.

 Past mistakes make us prudent in the future.